Purpose and Scope

 • A Spring Reading Week will be scheduled to begin as of 6:00 p.m. on the Friday prior to the third Monday in February and end at midnight on the subsequent Sunday.

-• A Fall Reading Week will be scheduled to begin at 6:00 p.m. on Friday prior to Thanksgiving Monday and end at midnight on the subsequent Sunday.
+• A Fall Reading Week will be scheduled to begin at on the third Monday after Thanksgiving and end at midnight on the subsequent Sunday.

 a) No lectures, tutorials, labs or other regularly scheduled course -related academic activities may be held during either Reading Week.